Patna–Anand Vihar Terminal Express

-The 13251 / 13252 Patna–Anand Vihar Terminal Express is an upcoming Express train belonging to East Central Railway zone that runs between the city Patna Junction of Bihar and Anand Vihar Terminal of New Delhi, the capital city of India.
+The 13251 / 13252 Patna–Anand Vihar Terminal Express is an express train belonging to East Central Railway zone that runs between the city Patna Junction of Bihar and Anand Vihar Terminal of New Delhi, the capital city of India.

 It operates as train number 13251 from Patna Junction to Anand Vihar Terminal and as train number 13252 in the reverse direction, serving the states of New Delhi, Uttar Pradesh and Bihar.